connordelacruz/webdriver-test-tools/docs/source/browserstack.rst

 Running tests with BrowserStack
 ===============================

-After enabling and configuring BrowserStack, use the ``--browserstack`` command line argument to run tests on BrowserStack instead of running locally.
-Some
+After enabling and configuring BrowserStack, use the ``--browserstack`` (or ``-B``) command line argument to run tests on BrowserStack instead of running locally.
+Some examples:
-examples:

 ::